 St. Petersburg Drug Possession Attorney

-Arrested for drug possession?
-Fight back now!
-A skilled St. Petersburg drug possession attorney can help protect your rights and your future.
-Call (727) 619-1827 today or contact us online for a FREE consultation!
+Arrested for drug possession in St. Petersburg?
+Call (727) 619-1827 or contact us online for a free consultation.

 Understanding Drug Possession Laws in St. Petersburg

-- Actual possession is when drugs are found on your person, such as in a pocket or bag.
+- Actual possession means drugs were found directly on your person, in a pocket, hand, or bag.

-- Constructive possession means drugs are found in a place you have control over, like a vehicle or shared space.
-To prove constructive possession, prosecutors must show you both knew about the drugs and had the power to control them.
+- Constructive possession means drugs were found in a place you control, such as a vehicle or home.
+To prove constructive possession, prosecutors must establish both that you knew the drugs were present and that you had the ability to control them.

 Penalties for Drug Possession in Florida